Suomi Noisemaker Training Magazine

 How does the Suomi Noisemaker Training Magazine work?

-It operates via a hand crank that turns a wooden ratchet mechanism.
-This produces a loud clanking sound intended to mimic a burst of automatic fire, aiding in firearms training exercises.
+It operates via a hand crank that turns a wooden ratchet mechanism inside the magazine.
+This action generates a loud clanking sound, intended to mimic the noise of automatic fire during training exercises for the Suomi KP/-31.

 Are Suomi Noisemaker Training Magazines still available?

-Original Suomi Noisemaker Training Magazines are rare and feature official 'SA' Finnish Army property marks.
-However, reproductions are currently manufactured in Finland for collectors and reenactors.
+While original Suomi Noisemaker Training Magazines are rare and often marked with Finnish Army property stamps, reproductions are currently manufactured in Finland.
+These are available for collectors and reenactors.

 More Training & Techniques Videos You Might Like